IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 .. literalinclude:: ../_static/util/createsequence.sql

-Note that the SQL above is very Postgres-specific.
+Note that the SQL above is Postgres-specific.
 If necessary, it can be reimplemented in any other SQL flavor - the standard JPA code in the application simply expects the database to have a saved function ("stored procedure") named ``generateIdentifierAsSequentialNumber`` with the single return argument ``identifier``.